imrancse190/Frontend-ReactJS-NodeJS-Assignment/README.md

-# Assignment 4 Frontend
+# Hotel Management System Backend

+## Assignment on NodeJS, ReactJS, PostgresSQL

-This project is a React.js frontend application.
+This project is a frontend application for managing hotel and room details using Node.js, Express.js, and PostgreSQL.

 ## Table of Contents